 Memrise is a community-driven site with courses that are based on an elaborate flashcard system.
 Many of the words have mnemonics (which some find very useful), and there’s spaced repetition.

 You learn words and somewhat later need to retrieve them by writing them out or clicking on a translation.
 With some of the words, you can also see a sentence in which they are used.

 Your learning is tracked, and you can choose to follow other learners and compete against them with points.

-Spaced-repetition has become very popular lately, also due to the fact that computers can keep track of your correct answers and mistakes.
-It is based on findings that we recall facts, e.g. new vocabulary items, better when we hear them in certain intervals.
+Spaced-repetition has become very popular lately, also because computers can keep track of your correct answers and mistakes.
+It is based on findings that we recall facts, e.g., new vocabulary items, better when we hear them at certain intervals.
 Paul Pimsleur applied the idea of spaced-repetition to language learning with his audio courses in the early 1970ties.

 Other similar flashcard-based programs are Byki and Anki.
 There are also legions of language learning apps that keep you learning words and phrases on the go.

 LingoHut is a site that provides a list of 109 specific topics for each language.
 You can choose whatever subject in any order you like.
 Each of the topics has around 12 words or phrases that you see written, hear, and are asked to repeat.